Royal Victoria Hospital, Montreal

-The Royal Victoria Hospital (RVH) (hôpital Royal Victoria (HRV)), colloquially known as the "Royal Vic" or "The Vic", is a hospital in Montreal, Quebec, Canada.
-It forms the largest base hospital of the McGill University Health Centre (MUHC), which is affiliated with McGill University.
-The hospital was established in 1893 and was based at Pine Avenue, now known as the Legacy site, until 2015, when major hospital operations were moved to the Glen site (1001 Décarie Boulevard), named for the former Glen railway yards.
-The future uses of the Legacy site are now under study and it seems likely that the site, which is adjacent to its main campus, will be taken over by McGill University.
+The Royal Victoria Hospital (RVH) (Hôpital Royal Victoria (HRV)), colloquially known as the "Royal Vic" or "The Vic", is a hospital in Montreal, Quebec, Canada.
+It is part of the McGill University Health Centre (MUHC).

+The hospital was established in 1893 and was based at Pine Avenue, now known as the Legacy site.
+In 2015, the RVH's major hospital operations were moved to the Glen site at 1001 Décarie Boulevard.